-Buying a replacement is quite affordable and comes in quite handy when you have a spare, in case this step doesn’t fix the problem.
+Buying a replacement is affordable and handy when you have a spare in case this step doesn’t fix the problem.

-If you are lucky enough to have one end of the Alexa device’s power adapter’s cord equipped with a USB connector, you can try plugging it into a laptop, computer, or any other device with a USB to see if your power adapter is the culprit.
+Suppose you are lucky enough to have one end of the Alexa device’s power adapter cord equipped with a USB connector.
+In that case, you can try plugging it into a laptop, computer, or any other device with a USB to see if your power adapter is the culprit.

-Make sure, however, that you are purchasing a good quality item and that it isn’t an unknown brand without any user ratings.
+However, ensure you are purchasing a good quality item and that it isn’t an unknown brand without user ratings.
 A good power supply is crucial to smooth and reliable operation.

 After replacing the power supply, power your Echo back on with the new power supply and wait a few minutes for it to start back up.